vestrel00/contacts-android/docs/dev-notes.md

 }
 ```

-> Note that the **mutable entities provided in this library are NOT thread-safe**.
-Consumers will
+> ℹ️ The **mutable entities provided in this library are NOT thread-safe**.
+Consumers will have to
-> have to perform their own synchronizations if they want to use and mutate mutable entities in
+> perform their own synchronizations if they want to use and mutate mutable entities in
 > multi-threaded scenarios.

 ### The cost of the current immutability implementation